An introduction to the categorical p-adic Langlands program: Derived moduli stacks of group representations

-taking the closed point of the domain to~$\rho$, {provided that} the domain is understood in a {derived} sense: if the $f_i$ do not form a regular sequence, then the ring $l[[x_1,\ldots, x_{h^1 -h_0+ d^2}]]/(f_1,\ldots,f_{h^2})$ will be a non-classical animated ring (its higher homotopy groups will be computed by the Koszul complex of the sequence $(f_i)$.)
-We then see that $\cX_{\Gamma_{\bullet}}$ is in fact classical in a neighbourhood of $\rho$ if and only if the underlying classical stack $\cX_{\Gamma}$ is of the expected dimension $-h_0 +h_1 - h_2 = \chi(\Bbb L_{\cX_{\Gamma_{\bullet},\rho}})$ in such a neighbourhood.
+taking the closed point of the domain to~$\rho$, {provided that} the domain is understood in a {derived} sense: if the $f_i$ do not form a regular sequence, then the ring $l[[x_1,\ldots, x_{h^1 -h_0+ d^2}]]/(f_1,\ldots,f_{h^2})$ will be a non-classical animated ring (its higher homotopy groups will be computed by the Koszul complex of the sequence $(f_i)$).
+We then see that $\cX_{\Gamma_{\bullet}}$ is in fact classical in a neighbourhood of $\rho$ if and only if the underlying classical stack $\cX_{\Gamma}$ is of the expected dimension $-h_0 +h_1 - h_2 = \chi(\mathbf L_{\cX_{\Gamma_{\bullet},\rho}})$ in such a neighbourhood.

 In Sections~\ref{sec: categoric LL for l not p} and~\ref{sec: global stacks and cohomology of Shimura varieties} we apply these ideas when $\Gamma$ is (at least closely related to) a local or global absolute Galois group.
-(Their extension to the context of profinite groups is treated in \cite{zhu2020coherent}, \S 2.4.)
-To this end, we recall that local Galois cohomology always vanishes in degrees $> 2$, and that the same is true for global Galois cohomology, provided we work with odd residue characteristics (as we always will).
+(Their extension to the context of profinite groups is treated in \cite[\S 2.4]{zhu2020coherent}.)
+To this end, we recall that local Galois cohomology always vanishes in degrees $> 2$, and that the same is true for global Galois cohomology, provided we work in odd residue characteristic (as we always will).

 \emergencystretch=3em